StaticPH/Userscripts/README.md

 <a name="OISB"></a>
 ### Another "Open In Steam" Button

-As the name should imply, this is my own version of a script which adds a new button on Steam's steampowered and steamcommunity sites to open the current page in the Steam app.
+As the name should imply, this is my own version of a script which adds a new button on Steam's steampowered and steamcommunity sites to open the current page in the Steam app.<br>
 Some of the CSS used was borrowed from  https://greasyfork.org/en/scripts/454372-open-steam-url after I spent well over an hour fiddling with my own CSS in the pre-dawn hours, and decided I wasn't going to manage much better.

 [[Install]][raw-OISB]